dtaht/blog-cerowrt/content/post/bufferbloat_on_the_backbone.md

 It's not every day you can blame the Internet for how bad your network is behaving.
-As this outage happened I had a videoconference scheduled with some folk in London and South africa.
+As this outage happened I had a videoconference scheduled with some folk in London and South Africa.
 The frame rates dropped to 1 every 5 seconds for one participant with really terrible audio quality for all.

 Just prior to the call, I'd lost connectivity to nearly all my servers in